jezbravo/text-2-img-vitejs/README.md

 ## Description

 This is a very simple application that uses AI to convert the prompts entered by the user into images.
-This will be the next feature of the Editia project.
+This will be the next feature of the [Editia Project.](https://github.com/jezbravo/editia)

 ### Stack